Ordinals and recursively defined functions on the reals: Introduction

 The notion of an $f$-bad sequence is analogous to the notion of a bad sequence in a well partial order (see Section \ref{subsec_WPO} below for background on well partial orders).
-We can naturally extend the analogy, and define the ordinal type $o(f)$ of an ordinal decreasing function $f$, as follows:
+We can naturally extend the analogy, and define the tree of $f$-bad sequences, as well as the ordinal type $o(f)$ of the function: